June 27th, 2014 by xformed

 If that was the moment, or not, it was a defining moment.
 We grew further apart, going through the motions for about 5 more years, when I was just told “I’m tired of this” and the separation, without my argument (knowing I was still right), lead to the divorce.
 It’s not like it’s a unique story, but the reality was she was absolutely correct.
 As the Navy was in the throughs of downsizing in the mid-90s, when the Selective Early Retirement Board for FY96 reported out, my name was on the list, and one of my peers, in particular, who had actually professionally

 This entry was posted on Friday, June 27th, 2014 at 2:39 pm and is filed under Military.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.